aka-sacci/url-shorter-dio/README.md

 # url-shorter-dio

-A simple URL shorter for a code challenge on [DIO](https://www.dio.me/)
+A simple URL shorter made for a code challenge at [DIO](https://www.dio.me/)

 After clone, install the dependencies:
 >npm i